-Beginning January 1, 2020, Loudoun County will be administering the personal property tax and vehicle license fee (VLF) for owners of motor vehicles in the incorporated towns of Leesburg and Round Hill.
-For the incorporated towns of Middleburg and Lovettsville, Loudoun County will be billing and collecting the VLF only.
+Beginning January 1, 2022, Loudoun County will be administering the personal property tax and vehicle license fee (VLF) for owners of motor vehicles in the incorporated towns of Hamilton, Hillsboro, Leesburg, Lovettsville, Middleburg, Purcellville, and Round Hill.
 Please contact the DMV, and the Commissioner of the Revenue with any changes.

 Yes, if you intend to have your car garaged, parked or stored in Loudoun County for 30 days or more, you must register the vehicle in Loudoun County.
 Your car is assessed property tax for the length of time it is located in Loudoun County.

 Vehicles displaying out-of-state license plates and are not otherwise exempt from obtaining Virginia license plates will be charged an additional annual license fee of $100.
 A $250 penalty may also be imposed on owners of vehicles that are not registered within 60 days of the owner’s having established residency in Virginia.

 To register your vehicle with Loudoun County, go online or bring your valid out-of-state vehicle registration in person, Monday-Friday 8:30 a.m. - 5:00 p.m. to one of our office locations:

 Leesburg Office 1 Harrison St. S.E.
 1st FloorLeesburg, VA 20175Ph: 703-777-0260